Horn Book trivia

 A: No lists were published from 1941–1944, or 1954–1957, most likely due to World War II and the start of the Vietnam War.
 Interestingly, when the regular list resumed with 1958, the editors also created a special "five-year Fanfare List" that they offered (via this Hunt Breakfast notice) to mail to subscribers upon request.
 So technically a list for 1954–1957 exists, just not in the print magazines.
 Oh how we wish we could get our hands on that special list!

-4/9/24 Q: Margaret M. Scoggin began her regular Outlook Tower column of book reviews in January/February 1948.
+4/9/24 Q: Margaret M. Scoggin began the regular Outlook Tower column of book reviews in January/February 1948.
 For which age level was she highlighting books?
 (Bonus Q: Where did the name Outlook Tower come from?)

 A: Here is her first column, which notes the intended audience at the top.
 (And that issue's edition of The Hunt Breakfast explains the origins of the column title.)